multixscale/cvmfs-tutorial-hpc-best-practices/docs/troubleshooting.md

 ```
 Maybe you forgot the '`.`' in `.cvmfspublished`?

+!!! note

+    A Stratum 1 server does not provide access to *all* possible CernVM-FS repositories.

+    It has to be configured to serve particular repositories, as shown in [Private Stratum 1 replica server - Creating repository replica](access/stratum1.md#creating-repository-replica).

 #### Network latency & bandwidth

 To check the network latency and bandwidth, you can use [`iperf3`]() and `tcptraceroute`](),